hectorv117/What-are-my-chances/README.md

 ### WARNING: This data was found on reddit

   The data are self reported application decision results from 2020 and 2021 fall semesters.
-  The naive bayes classifier may produce wildly innacurate results since the data it was trained on is:
+  The naive bayes classifier may produce wildly innacurate results since it was trained on data that is:
   - very small (800+)
   - highly skewed
-  - Has an inflated acceptance rate
+  - has an inflated acceptance rate